mfumagalli/ngsPopGen/README.md

 Executables are built into the main directory.
 If you wish to clean all binaries and intermediate files:

     % make clean

+However, we recommend to download and install the whole [ngsTools](https://github.com/mfumagalli/ngsTools) package.

 ---